ArvindVig23/note-taking-app/README.md

 ## Description

 The Modern Note-Taking App is a full-stack application built with Node.js, Express, MongoDB Atlas, and Mongoose.
 It uses EJS for server-side rendering and Passport.js for secure local authentication.
-The app features a modern, responsive design in which users can register, log in, and manage their personal notes (create, read, update, and delete).
+The app features a responsive design in which users can register, log in, and manage their personal notes (create, read, update, and delete).

 ## Features